 Memorial and graveside services for Virginia Shawley Spencer will be held on Saturday, November 2, 2019, the day before her 100th birthday.
 A graveside service will be at 10:00 a.m. at the Nash New Home Cemetery.
 A memorial service will be at 1:30 p.m. at the Central Christian Church of Enid in the chapel.

-To send flowers in memory of Virginia Spencer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Virginia Spencer, please visit our Heartfelt Sympathies Store.

 Virginia Shawley Spencer, 99, died on September 30, 2019, in Avon Lake, Ohio.
 She grew up in Nash, Oklahoma, the youngest of three children born to David and Bess (Kinder) Mills.
 Virginia graduated from Nash High School as the Valedictorian of the Class of 1937 and graduated from Oklahoma A&M (now OSU) with a Bachelor of Fine Arts degree in music.
 She married Veril Shawley in August, 1942, and they moved to Wichita, Kansas, where she worked for Beech Aircraft during World War II.
 At the end of the war, they moved to Enid where they raised their two children.
 She was an Enid elementary classroom teacher at Taft and Hayes and finished her career as an elementary music teacher.
 After her retirement, she and Veril lived part of the year on their farm near Nash until his death in 1989.
 She married LeRoy Spencer of Hunter in October, 1992, and they lived in Enid.
 LeRoy passed away in 2005.